stuartpittaway/diyBMS-CurrentShunt/README.md

 technically, any 50mV shunt can be used, but the PCB is drilled specifically for the footprints of these devices.

+Larger rating shunts will work, but won't fit onto the PCB

 Note: Always pick a shunt at least 25% higher rating than you expect your maximum current load to be.